babashka/sci/README.md

 context.
 This can already be achieved with `eval-string`, but for performance reasons it may be desirable to initialize a shared context.
-This shared context can then be forked for each user so that changes in one user's context aren't visible for other users:
+This shared context can then be forked for each user so that changes in one user's context aren't visible to other users:

 ``` clojure
 (def forked (sci/fork sci-ctx))